Elizabethhub/poke-table/README.md

 - **Sorting**: Sort Pokemon data based on various attributes such as name, height, weight, base experience, and number of moves.
 - **Modal View**: Click on a Pokemon to view additional details in a modal window.

+## how to sort example:

+To sort the Pokemon list by the number of moves:

+1. Click on the "Number of Moves" column header in the Pokemon table.
+2. The table will be sorted in ascending order based on the number of moves.
+3. Click on the column header again to toggle between ascending and descending order.

 ## Technologies Used

 - **React**: The frontend of the application is built using the React library, providing a dynamic and efficient user interface.